An Update on Energy Tax Credits for Schools

 If Congress passes a new law enacting changes to energy tax credits, certain projects already underway may still be eligible to claim and receive elective payments.

-The effective date of any new law is likely to be the start of a new tax year – January 1, 2026.
 Historically, projects that have commenced construction before the effective date of a new policy have been protected against those changes.
 It will be important to understand whether the new law uses “commence construction” or “placed in service” as the relevant milestone for determining which projects will be affected by the new go-forward policy.

 Districts pursuing projects today can reduce the risk associated with this funding by commencing construction on eligible projects as soon as possible.